faiyaz032/central-gateway/README.md

 ## Features

-- **Unified Interface**: Single, consistent API for multiple payment gateways - no need to learn different gateway-specific configurations
+- **Unified Interface**: Single, consistent Interface for multiple payment gateways.
-- **Gateway Abstraction**: Handles all the complex gateway-specific implementations behind the scenes
+- **Gateway Abstraction**: Handles gateway-specific complexities behind the scenes.
-- **Type Safety**: Full TypeScript support with type definitions for all configurations
+- **Type Safety**: Full TypeScript support for a seamless development experience.
-- **Error Handling**: Robust error handling with detailed error types
+- **Error Handling**: Robust error handling with detailed error types to ensure reliability.
-- **Multiple Gateways**: Currently supports AamarPay and SSLCommerz with the same configuration structure
+- **Multiple Gateways**: Supports AamarPay, SSLCommerz, and bKash out of the box.
-- **Extensible**: Modular design makes it easy to add new payment gateways
+- **Extensible**: Modular design allows for the easy addition of new gateways.
-- **Validation**: Built-in validation for payment parameters
+- **Validation**: Built-in validation for payment parameters to prevent errors.
-- **Environment Support**: Supports both sandbox and production environments
+- **Environment Support**: Easily toggle between sandbox and production environments.
-- **Simple Integration**: One configuration pattern works across all supported payment gateways
+- **Simple Integration**: One configuration pattern for all gateways simplifies setup.

 ## Installation

+Install the package using npm or yarn:

 ```bash
 npm install central-gateway